jfevers/Smart1EMS-Sync/README.md

 ## Items

-Because JSONPATH cannot decode from string to int, I have two Item for each data point: One string and one number item.
-A rule is triggered by the string item, decoding the JSON into a number snd sending this number as update to the number item.
+Because JSONPATH cannot decode from string to int, I have two items for each data point: One string and one number item.
+A rule is triggered by the string item, decoding the JSON into a number sending this number as update to the number item.

     String EmsLastUpdate "EMS Last update"                 (gAllEms)    {channel="mqtt:topic:myBroker:Smart1Ems:EmsLastUpdate"}
     String EmsLastResult "EMS Last result"                 (gAllEms)    {channel="mqtt:topic:myBroker:Smart1Ems:EmsLastResult"}